krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 ## First Steps

 We'll need a data structure to represent the current state of our knowledge of possibilities for a cell.
-Arrays would work fine, but Javascript's Set object gets us some nice built-ins which will sweeten our syntax.
+Arrays would work, but Javascript's Set object gets us some nice built-ins which will sweeten our syntax.
 Let's call this structure which represents remaining possibilities for a cell a **constraint list**.

 ```javascript
 const constraintListFactory = N => {